ecodistrict/DesignModule/WebClient/doc/components/components.md

 # Components
-UI is built from components that represent certain widgets or controls or groups of a domain-specific controls.
+UI is build from components that represent certain widgets or controls or groups of a domain-specific controls.

 | Component | Description |
 |---|---|